Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Introduction

 \section{Introduction}

 Deep policy learning makes promising progress to many visuomotor control tasks ranging from robotic manipulation~\cite{levine2016end,kalashnikov2018scalable,lange2012autonomous,wu2021example} to autonomous driving~\cite{chen2020learning,zhang2021roach}.
-By learning to map visual observation directly to control action through a deep neural network, it mitigates the manual design of controller, lowers the system complexity, and improves generalization ability.
+By learning to map visual observation directly to control action through a deep neural network, it mitigates the manual design of controller, lowers the system complexity, and improves generalizability.
 However, the sample efficiency of the underlying algorithms such as reinforcement learning or imitation learning remains low.
 It requires a significant amount of online interactions or expert demonstrations in the training environment thus limits its real-world applications.

 Many recent works use unsupervised learning and data augmentation to improve the sample efficiency by pretraining the neural representations before policy learning.
-However, the augmented data in pretraining such as frames with random background videos~\cite{hansen2020self,yarats2020image,hansen2021generalization} shifts drastically from the original data distribution, which degrades the overall performance of the model.
-Also, it remains challenging to generalize the learned weights to the real-world environment as it is hard to design augmentations that reflect the real-world diversity.
-In this work, we explore pretraining the neural representation on a massive amount of real-world data directly.
+For example, random background videos are incorporated in the policy feature pretraining~\cite{hansen2020self,yarats2020image,hansen2021generalization}.
+However, the augmented data with random background videos shifts drastically from the original data distribution, which degrades the overall performance of the model.
+Also, it remains challenging to generalize the learned weights to real world as it is hard to design augmentations that reflect the real-world diversity.
+In this work, we explore pretraining the neural representation on massive amount of real-world data directly.
 Figure~\ref{figure:teasor} shows some uncurated YouTube videos, which contain driving scenes all over the world with diverse conditions such as different weathers, urban and rural environments, and various traffic densities.
-We show that exploiting such real-world data in deep policy learning can substantially improve the generalization ability of the pretrained models and benefit downstream tasks across various domains.
+We show that exploiting such real-world data in deep policy learning can substantially improve the generalizability of the learned weight and benefit various downstream tasks.